MicrosoftLearning/mslearn-fabric/Instructions/Labs/16-create-reusable-power-bi-assets.md

 1. **Close & Apply**
 1. Navigate back to the Themes and see that your modified Accessible theme is still applied to the report.
 1. Also notice the message that *you haven't loaded any data yet* in the Data pane.
-1. **Save as** a PBIP file with the same name you previously used to overwrite the file.
+1. **Save as** a PBIT file with the same name you previously used to overwrite the file.
 1. Close the untitled file without saving.
 You should still have your other PBIP file open.

 Now you have a template with a consistent theme without any pre-loaded data.